Starry316/InstantNeuralMaterial/README.md

 # Comprehensive Neural Materials
 ![](docs/images/representative.png)
 This repository provides an open-source implementation of our paper: Towards Comprehensive Neural Materials: Dynamic Structure-Preserving Synthesis with Accurate Silhouette at Instant Inference Speed.
 The code is only for reference purposes.
 The core implementation is under `Source/Falcor/Utils/Neural/cuda`.
+The training code is in this repo: https://github.com/Starry316/ComprehensiveNeuralMaterial-Train

 ## Prerequisites
 - Windows 10 version 20H2 (October 2020 Update) or newer, OS build revision .789 or newer